-All linear models make some assumptions about the underlying data.
-For one thing, the data should accord with the fact the model is composed of a linear combination of the effects.
-Non-linearity would suggest that the model effects be modified or that a different kind of model be used.
-In addition, each type of linear model usually makes some assumptions about the distribution of the data.
-For the reported statistics to be valid, it is essential to understand and check these assumptions for the specific type of model being used.
+All linear models make some assumptions about the underlying population from which the data are sampled.
+For one thing, the sampled population should accord with the fact that the model is composed of a linear combination of the effects.
+Non-linearity would suggest that the model effects should be modified or that a different kind of model should be used.
+In addition, each type of linear model usually makes some assumptions about the distribution of the population.
+For the reported statistics to be valid, it is essential to understand and either check these assumptions or have a basis for accepting these assumptions for the specific type of model being used.

 Types of linear models